 Holiday Boutique - During this event held each year in December, members design beautiful arrangements and gift items for public sale.
 Proceeds support all club projects.
 This is a favorite project for members and a popular event for the public.
 Members start in the fall to design items which are not perishable.
 One week before the event, a member-wide workshop is held to create fresh floral arrangements and baskets.
 It is an opportunity for new and seasoned members to teach and/or learn something new.

 Cancer Awareness - The club holds various sales for which the proceeds are donated to Cancer Awareness.
 The current recipient is Jen’s Friends, whose mission is to help MWV cancer patients and their families.
-The most popular sale is that of paperwhites at the annual Holiday Boutique.
+The most popular sale is that of amaryllis prior to annual Holiday Boutique.
 We also participated in Plant It Pink - which is an intiative by National Garden Clubs, Inc. and the Susan G. Komen for the Cure® to the support of the fight against breast cancer.